muhamuttaqien/AI-Lab/README.md

 # AI-playground
-📦 Absolutely comfort box for you to play around with your AI pieces of stuff and see a lot of surprises indistinguishable from magic.
+📦 Absolutely comfort box for me to play around with my own AI pieces of stuff and see a lot of surprises indistinguishable from magic.
 The major exploration topics includes:

 1. Machine Learning
 2. Deep Learning (e.g. visual, sequence and reinforcement learning)